ietf/Moderators/README.md

 While [RFC 3005] creates the role sergeant-at-arms to act as a moderator for the ietf@ietf.org mailing list, the guidance for inappropriate postings and the actions to be taken are not well-defined.
 This repository aims to address this lack of clarity.

 * [Standard Operating Procedures](sop.md) outlines how and when the SAA engages to inappropriate postings, including escalation paths.
-* [Email templates](email\ templates) that engagement messages from the SAA follow.
+* [Templates](email-templates) that engagement messages from the SAA adhere to.
-* [unprofessional-commentary.md] defines what is considered unprofessional for the ietf@ietf.org mailing list.
+* A definition of [Unprofressional Commentary](unprofessional-commentary.md) the SAA follows.

 This set of documents is considered a work-in-progress, and is expected to evolve to meet the needs of the IETF.